iamethan/chrome-multi-login/README.md

 # Multi-Login Session Isolator

 Isolate login sessions per tab — log into the same website with multiple accounts simultaneously, without interference.
-An Edge browser extension similar to SessionBox.
+An Chrome browser or Edge browser extension similar to SessionBox.

 ## Features